-Heraldic horns call the guests to enter Bracebridge Hall.
-Lord Neville Bracebridge bids you enjoy "food and riches without measure."
-The jester makes jokes - and sings silly songs.
-You feast on peacock pie, baron of beef (whatever that is) and plunge into plum pudding before ending the evening with a toast to bid your host goodbye.
+Heraldic horns call the guests to enter the grand hall.
+Your host Lord Neville Bracebridge invites you to enjoy "food and riches without measure."
+The jester makes jokes — and sings silly songs.
+You feast on peacock pie, baron of beef (whatever that is), and plunge into plum pudding before ending the evening with a toast to bid your host goodbye.

 You don’t need a time machine to experience that: Just a ticket to Yosemite's Bracebridge Dinners.

 The festivities are based on a story from Washington Irving's The Sketch Book.
 It describes Christmas Day, 1718, at Bracebridge Hall in Yorkshire, England.

 The 100-member cast of the Bracebridge may outnumber even Lord Bracebridge's extensive staff.
 One minute they move diners to tears with an a capella rendition of "O Holy Night."
 Then they have guests howling with laughter at the antics of court jester The Lord of Misrule.